hoperedemption/algolab/rumpelstitskin/README.md

 Compute:

-1. `y`: the maximum number of units that can be sent, and
+1. `y`: the maximum number of units that can be produced, and
 2. `s`: among all flows achieving `y`, the maximum total profit `sum(a_i)` of used islands.

 ---